ajitagupta/howtoacethebehavioralinterview/README.md

 # How to Ace the Behavioral Interview

 Interviews are tough.
 Sometimes they even seem unsurmountable and hard to prepare for.
 But we all have to go through them.
 So here we are!
 This post contains a collection of general questions that are likely to come up during interviews.
-With the right mindset, balance and a dash of calmness you can use your in your advantage, shine and show what you are capable of.
-It is divided into three sections: I) You, II) The company and the work, III) Questions.
+With the right approach, balance and a dash of calmness you can use the interview process in your advantage, shine and show what you are capable of.
+This post is divided into three major sections: I) You, II) The company and the work, III) Questions.
 Technical questions might also be asked but we do not address them here.

 ## I) You
 ### 1. Background